GuyTito/guytito/README.md

 - 🔭 I like to solve problems and make life easier.👍
 - 🌱 I enjoy building responsive web projects from modern designs.
-- 🏋🏾‍♂️ I excercise every week day either by lifting weights or running.
+- 🏋🏾‍♂️ I excercise regularly by walking, lifting and playing football.
-- ⚡ Fun fact: I play football on weekends⚽

 ---